rcolomina/crypto_data_collector/README.md

-# Collecting data from Cryptocurrency Exchanges
+# Data Collector For Cryptocurrency Exchanges

 The aim of this project is a data collector from exchanges.
 In particular, the Bitmex interface was implemented gathering order books.